Walter Irving Garms

 University of Rochester

 Walter Irving Garms was professor emeritus and former dean of the Graduate School of Education and Human Development at the University of Rochester.
-Previously, he taught at Teachers College, Columbia University.
-Dr. Garms graduated from Stanford University where he earned an MA and PhD.
+He taught at the university from 1972 until his retirement in 1987 and previously served on the faculty at Teachers College, Columbia University.
+A specialist in education policy and finance, his work focused on school funding and resource allocation.
+Garms earned his MA and PhD in education from Stanford University.

 Publications by Walter Irving Garms